Unisay/haskell-hangman/README.md

-# haskell-hangman
+# Haskell-hangman

 Hangman game from the "Learn Haskell programming" book